-Except as provided by 4.3.2, pressure data must be recorded by an FR or barograph throughout the flight and in-flight altitudes are calculated as given in the Appendix to this chapter and SC3 Annex C. The altitudes at which a glider crosses a start or finish line or the boundary of a start or finish OZ are determined by linear interpolation between the altitudes at the last fix before crossing and the first fix after crossing.
+- e.
+For gain of height record claims having a high point above 15,000 metres, the evidence for the low point shall also come from GPS data. - f.
+The altitudes at which a glider crosses a start or finish line or the boundary of a start or finish OZ are determined by linear interpolation between the altitudes at the last fix before crossing and the first fix after crossing. - g.
+For alternate release altitude evidence for duration flights, see 5.2.3.